yodertv/Reminders/doc/README.md

 - History - Presents the list of archives and allows you to view them.
 - Delete icon - Deletes a task from the list.
 Delete icon and complete checkbox are hidden or shown based on (edit==true).
 - Displays total and remaing task counts.
-- Hosted at http://192.168.1.11 with node StaticServer http server.
+- Can be hosted at localhost, localnet and nodjitsu using express.
-- Host the service on the web so I can use it at work. (yodertv.com)
+- Tested on: nook browser, iTouch, Safari, iPhone, chrome on Mac, chrome on widows, and IE (fails because it requires CORS).
-- Tested on nook browser, iTouch, Safari, chrome on Mac, chrome on widows, and IE (fails because it requires CORS).
+- Client depends on bootstrap, angular, and jquery.
-- Depends on bootstrap, angular, and jQuerry.
+- Server depends on express, http, and mongojs.
 - Has a custom favicon.
 - Responsive to three device sizes.
 - Lists are displayed in tables.
-- Uses pills for navigation replaces href strings in earlier versions with buttons.
+- Uses pills for navigation.
 - Has a forward button that takes you to the next older archive.
 Use the browser back command to return to the previous archive.
 Button disappears when displaying the last archive.
-- Deleting items in an archive is now supported.
+- Editing and deleting items in an archive.
-- Deleting archives is now supported in the nodejs server version.
+- Editing and deleting archives.
-- All deployment knowledge is in mongolab.js.
+- All deployment knowledge is in make.js and build_props_files.

 #Future Enhancements (backlog)
 - Test for multiple clients with different DBs.